All games

 How big a town hall can these games handle?

-Standpoint, Quick Quiz and Emoji Guess scale to four figures comfortably.
+This or That, Quick Quiz and Emoji Guess scale to four figures comfortably.
 Above that, the chat moves too fast to read.
 We'd recommend pre-recording a vote-result reveal for very large town halls instead of running it live.

 Should the town hall icebreaker tie into the agenda?